ST-R/PTC/README.md

 docker-compose up --build
 ```

-Confirm your containers is running successfully, you should have the following Container and images:
+Confirm your container is running successfully, you should have the following Container and images:

  ```
  Container: